Hariom-codes/SkyAI-Squads/README.md

 AI-generated results are not treated as an automatic final legal decision.

-A human reviewer can review the generated clause analysis.
+A human reviewer can review the generated clause analysis before taking an action.

 Review Actions